 Determine the damaged area before attempting to remove a dog urine stain.
 Fill a bucket halfway with boiling water and add half a spoonful of TSP (Trisodium Phosphate).
-Mix them together and apply them to the afflicted region.
+Mix them together and apply the TSP mixture to the afflicted region.

-Allow at least 15 minutes for this to take effect.
-To achieve a more precise cleaning outcome, combine enzyme urine cleaner with a firm brush and scrub the area.
+Allow at least 15 minutes for the trisodium phosphate (TSP mixture) to take effect.
+To achieve a more precise cleaning outcome, combine trisodium phosphate and enzyme urine cleaner with a firm brush and scrub the stained area or concrete area.
 Don’t worry if the odor returns; simply reapply pure hot water and use a vacuum.

 Repeat this cleaning process for best results; in high traffic areas, this cleaning step may need to be repeated a third time.
 Trisodium Phosphate efficiently destroys dangerous germs and eliminates odors from surfaces.

-Dog urine odor, odor, and germs are all combated by pet enzyme cleaner.
+Dog urine odor, odor, and germs are all combated by a pet enzymatic cleaner.
 Its chemical composition breaks down urine into tiny pieces.
-Also, make the surface sanitary and visually appealing.
+Also, make the entire surface sanitary and visually appealing.

 Pet enzyme cleaners are more effective in cleaning concrete than carpet and area rugs.
 Because this solution is not available in a spray container, mix it with a gallon of water.